Strict irreducibility of Markov chains and ergodicity of skew products: Ergodicity of step skew products

 \section{Ergodicity of step skew products}

-In this section we shall use the notion of strict irreducibility to characterize the class of Markov shifts with the property that every skew extension with an ergodic family of transformations is ergodic.
-The characterization we shall give extends a criterion of Bufetov for Markov shifts with finite state space to general state spaces and shows that the respective condition is not only sufficient but also necessary for the above property to hold.
-In fact, it will turn out that this class consists precisely of those Markov shifts arising from strictly irreducible Markov kernels.
-Noting that trivial kernels are strictly irreducible with respect to their invariant probability measures, this includes in particular all Bernoulli shifts.
-It thus generalizes Bufetov's as well as Kakutani's results, cf. \cite[Theorem 5]{Buf00a} and \cite[Theorem 3]{Kak51}.
+This section is devoted to the proof of our main result, Theorem \ref{main}, which states that a stationary Markov chain is strictly irreducible if and only if every skew extension with an ergodic family of measure preserving transformations is ergodic.
+This extends Bufetov's result for Markov chains with finite state space to general state spaces and shows that the condition of strict irreducibility is not only sufficient but also necessary for the above property to hold.
+Recalling that i.i.d. processes are special cases of strictly irreducible Markov chains it provides also a generalization of the results of Kakutani and Ryll-Nardzewski.

+Several arguments in Bufetov's original proof rely on the assumption of a discrete state space and it is not obvious how to generalize them to the general setting.
+We will therefore follow a different proof strategy.
+In order to study the invariant functions of the step skew product we will make use of the spectral theory of the associated Perron-Frobenius operator.
+More precisely, we will utilize a result of Kowalski, cf. \cite{Kow15}, providing a convenient representation of the eigenfunctions of this operator.
+Using the characterization of strict irreducibility in terms of Markov operators obtained in the last section this will allow us to obtain a particularly simple description of the invariant functions of a step skew product over a strictly irreducible Markov chain, cf. Theorem \ref{representation2}.
+This representation will be the central ingredient in the proof of Theorem \ref{main}.

 Let $(E,\mathscr{E})$ be a measurable space.
 We call a family $(T_{y})_{y \in E}$ of transformations $T_{y}$ on a further measurable space $(X,\mathscr{A})$ \textit{measurable} if the map $(y,x) \mapsto T_{y}(x)$ is measurable with respect to $\mathscr{E} \otimes \mathscr{A}$ and $\mathscr{A}$.
 Considering a Markov shift $(\Omega,\nu,S)$ with state space $E$ such a family gives rise to a measurable skew product $T$ on $\Omega \otimes X$ defined by